vega/vega-lite/site/docs/view/size.md

 The specified dimensions of a chart as explained above set the size of the data rectangle (plotting) dimensions.
 You can override this behavior by setting the autosize property in [the top level specification](spec.html#top-level).
 Please note the [limitations below](#limitations).

+Note that for performance reasons Vega-Lite doesn't re-calculate layouts on every view change by default.
+If your view is cut off after the view updates, you can either set `resize` to `true` or manually call `view.resize()` through the [Vega view API](https://vega.github.io/vega/docs/api/view/#view_resize).

 The autosize property can be a string or an object with the following properties:

 {% include table.html props="type,resize,contains" source="AutoSizeParams" %}